SecureCodeWarrior/public-cookbooks/howto.md

 ![Cookbook configuration](images/cookbook_settings.png)

-# How to contribute
+# How to contribute cookbooks

-1. Fork the cookbook project using Git
+1. Fork this repository using GitHub
 2. Clone the forked repository
 3. Open the cookbook inside sensei
     - Add as local cookbook
     - As location use the path of the cookbook you want to contribute to
-4. Create a PR on the cookbook project based on the fork
+4. Create a PR on this repository based on the fork